chris-fellows/cf-git-backup/README.md

 # cf-git-backup

-Backups up Git repositories either manually or automatically.
+Backs up Git repositories either manually or automatically.
+Currently only works for GitHub.